jeffwhite530/Workspace-Maker/README.md

   -s PATH, --storage PATH
                         Which storage space to use for the workspace (Default:
                         /wmtest)
+  --s3                  Use Amazon S3 storage
+  --aws-config-file PATH
+                        Path to the AWS configuration file (Default: aws.conf)

 $ mkworkspace
 Workspace /wmtest/jeffwhite530_64497 created with expiration of 2018-11-10 at 04:46 PM

+$ mkworkspace --s3
+Workspace http://wm-bucket-jeffwhite530-61994.s3.amazonaws.com/ created with expiration of 2018-12-03 at 12:52 PM

 $ lsworkspace
 Workspace /wmtest/jeffwhite530_64497 will expire on 2018-11-10 at 04:46 PM
 Workspace /wmtest/jeffwhite530_99373 will expire on 2018-11-10 at 03:27 PM

+$ lsworkspace --s3
+Workspace http://wm-bucket-jeffwhite530-61994.s3.amazonaws.com/ will expire on 2018-12-03 at 12:52 PM

 $ rmworkspace